Setting Up Advance Directives

 Written instructions on how each person wants to address medical incapacity or terminal illness helps to take the burden of making those decisions away from loved ones who will be dealing with their own grief during a trying time.

-Advance directives ensure that a person's final wishes will be fulfilled without having to rely on anyone else to make those difficult decisions for them.
+Advance directives ensure that a person’s final wishes will be fulfilled without having to rely on anyone else to make those difficult decisions for them.
+These documents reflect your personal wishes for care and treatment.
+To be legally recognized, these instructions must be provided in writing.
+In addition, some states require witness signatures for advance directives to be valid.

 How To Create an Advance Directive